List of Philadelphia Flyers award winners: Gene Hart Memorial Award

 First given out for the 2006–07 season to honor the memory of long-time announcer Gene Hart, the Gene Hart Memorial Award is given to the Flyer "who demonstrated the most "Heart" during the season" as voted on by members of the Philadelphia Flyers Fan Club at their monthly meetings.
+Sean Couturier with three wins is the only player to win the award more than once.